julianrosen/julianrosen.github.io/index.md

 ---
 # About

 I am a mathematician.
-I do pure math research in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.
-I am also interested in machine learning and data science, and I work as a Research Scientist on the machine learning team at Upstart.
+My job is a Research Scientist on the machine learning team at [Upstart](https://www.upstart.com/).
+I also do research in pure mathematics.
+My research interests are in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.

 ---
 # Contact information